rlk/site/articles/deconvolve/index.md

 ## The Blur

-Look closely at the input image, to the right of the number plate there is a little orange smudge.
+Look closely at the input image.
+To the right of the number plate there is a little orange smudge.
 This is the blur of a small lightsource, probably a hole in the shroud covering the lamp that illuminates the number plate.
 This blur has a clear shape that indicates the motion of the photographer's hand during the 1/24th of a second that the shutter was open.
-Every pixel in this image has been impacted by this same motion, and it's the reason why the number plate is note clearly legible.
-So, to read the number plate, we must undo that motion.
+Every pixel in this image has been impacted by this same motion, and it's the reason why the number plate is not clearly legible.
+To read the number plate, we must undo this motion.

 Here is the isolated path, which we call the *blur kernel*, `blur.tif`.
 I've converted it to gray because, despite the fact that the path appears orange in the input, all three channels red, green, and blue underwent the same blur during exposure, and we want them all to receive the same correction.

 [![](blur.png)](blur.tif)

+## Convolution and Deconvolution

+Blur is *convolution*.
+It is a circumstance where pixels bleed into their neighbors, resulting in distortion.
+Out-of-focus lenses cause blur, fast motion causes blur, and even Photoshop does blur as a feature.
+In the photograph of the number plate, every pixel in the image has been distorted by its neighboring pixels, and `blur.tif` tells us which neighbors are at fault.

+The number plate image is what we call a *spatial domain* image.
+It's a 2D representation depicting common 3D objects positioned normally in space.
+There exists an alternate image representation known as the *frequency domain* which is a 2D representation depicting the distribution of energy in an image.
+Each of these domains has unique advantages, and we can freely transform an image back and forth between the spatial and frequency domains using the 2D Fourier transform, and its inverse.

+In the frequency domain, convolution, and therefore blur, is equivalent to simple multiplication.
+This is one of the fundamental tenets of signal processing, and is not intuitive in the least.
+Lets take it on faith for now.

+Say we somehow had a perfectly unblurred photograph of the number plate.
+We could calculate the Fourier transform of that image and the Fourier transform of `blur.tif` giving both images in the frequency domain.
+If we multiply these two frequency domain images pixel-by-pixel, we calculate their convolution.
+If we then compute the inverse Fourier transform of this result, we would receive `license.tif`, the blurry image that gentle posted to Ask Metafilter.

+Of course, we don't want `license.tif` because we already have it.
+We want to perform this process in reverse to receive the unblurred photo.
+Fortunately, the reverse of multiplication is simply division.
+Dividing the frequency domain images should lead us to the solution...

 ## Fourier Transform

-The process of blur removal, known as *deconvolution*, happens in the frequency domain, so we first calculate the Fourier transform of the number plate.
+We first calculate the Fourier transform of the number plate.
 As an out-of-core process, GIGO works strictly with image data in a tiled, complex-valued, disk-based cache.
-The calculation therefore begins with a conversions from TIFF to binary, with a page size of 2<sup>5</sup>.
+The calculation therefore begins with a conversion from TIFF to binary, with a page size of 2<sup>5</sup> (see the GIGO documentation for more information.)
 Following this, a 2D Fourier transform is applied as a pair of 1D Fourier transforms, with the second of the two done in transpose.
 Finally, the resulting binary cache is converted back to TIFF so we can view it.

     convert -l5 license.tif license.bin
     fourier -l5 license.bin
     fourier -l5 -T license.bin
     convert -l5 license.bin license-fourier.tif

 Here are the frequency domain amplitude channels of `license-fourier.tif`.
-GIGO will output six total channels, three of amplitude and three of phase, but the amplitude is really the more interesting.
+GIGO will output six total channels, three of amplitude and three of phase, but the amplitude is really the more interesting because it shows us the energy in the input.

 [![](license-fourier.png)](license-fourier.tif)

-It's more-or-less impossible to infer much about the input image from the appearance of its Fourier transform.
+Functionally speaking, it's more-or-less impossible to infer much about the input image from the appearance of its Fourier transform.
 In this case, the vertical and horizontal lines through the center of the image imply that source does not tile seamlessly.
 The prominent diagonal spike indicates the presence of strong edges in the input perpenticular to the spike, which correspond to the rear bumper of the truck.
 The rest is noise.

-To proceed with deconvolution, the blur kernel must also be transformed into the frequency domain.
+The blur kernel must also be transformed into the frequency domain.
 However, if our goal is to make a round trip from spatial domain, to frequency domain, and back to spatial domain, then any convolution kernel that we apply in the frequency domain must have *unit energy*.
-All of its pixels have to sum to one, and if that's not the case then the output image will not have the same brightness as the input.
+That is, all of its pixels summed together must equal one, and if that's not the case then the output image will not have the same brightness as the input.

-To ensure that this is the case, we must first determine the initial sum of the blur kernel pixels.
-We convert the image to GIGO's cache form, and measure the sum.
+To make the sum equal one, we must first determine the initial sum of the blur kernel pixels.
+We convert the image to GIGO's cache form, and measure it.

     convert -l5 blur.tif blur.bin
     measure -l5 -s blur.bin